ApiLogicServer/Docs/docs/Sample-Genai.md

 API/App Autmation means the created project is executable.
 To run:

 1. Press **F5** to run
-2. Start your [Browser](http://localhost:5656/) to view the Admin App and the JSON:API
+2. Start your [Browser](http://localhost:5656/) to view:
+    * App Automation: the Admin App, and
+    * API Automation: JSON:API, with Swagger
 3. Stop the server when you are done (red box on VSCode Debugger panel)

 ![Microservice Automation](images/sample-ai/Microservice-Automation.png)